European shares bounce back as Chinese data reassures

 "The Chinese data out this morning is maybe not aggressively positive, but it certainly hasn't done anything to derail optimism and gave markets the impetus for a strong session," Alastair McCaig, analyst at IG, said.

-French utility Suez Environnement surged 7.1 percent, the top FTSEurofirst gainer, while Veolia Environnement gained 4.3 percent, boosted by merger speculation.
+French utilities Veolia Environnement and Suez Environnement both surged around 3 percent, boosted by merger speculation.

 "We see up to 60 percent valuation upside from synergies in a bull scenario, while leverage should be reduced sharply, providing scope for further consolidation and/or improved shareholder remuneration," the analysts wrote.